Die Beautiful

-Die Beautiful is a Filipino LGBT comedy-drama film directed by Jun Robles Lana and produced by Jun Robles Lana, Ferdinand Lapuz and Perci M. Intalan, from a story by Jun Lana and screenplay by Rody Vera.
+Die Beautiful is a Filipino LGBT comedy-drama film produced and directed by Jun Robles Lana and co-produced by Ferdinand Lapuz and Perci M. Intalan, from a story by Jun Lana and screenplay by Rody Vera.
 It stars Paolo Ballesteros as Trisha, a trans woman who suddenly died after she was crowned winner of a gay beauty pageant and her friends who transform her into a different person on each night of her wake in a different location as a way to avoid being buried as a man by her father.
 It also tackles her whole life when she felt and dealt with problems and successes on living as a Filipina transgender as well as controversy in her family.

 The film had its premiere at the 29th Tokyo International Film Festival on October 27, 2016, in Tokyo, Japan and it became an official entry to the 2016 Metro Manila Film Festival.

 Plot

-Trisha Echevarria (Paolo Ballesteros), is a transgender woman whose sexuality is greatly opposed by her father (Joel Torre), causing her to leave their house and live with her best friend Barbs (Christian Bables).
+Trisha Echevarria is a trans woman whose sexuality is greatly opposed by her father, causing her to leave their house and live with her best friend Barbs.

-At present, Trisha is already dead.
-She died when she was newly crowned as Binibining Gay Pilipinas.
-Everyday in her wake, Trisha undergoes makeup transformations into different female celebrities, which she owes to the makeup skills of Barbs.
-The best friends enjoyed doing makeup transformations together when Trisha was still alive.
+The film starts at Trisha's wake.
+She died after she was crowned as Binibining Gay Pilipinas.
+Everyday during her wake, Trisha transforms into a different female celebrity through Barbs' skills in putting makeup.
+When Trisha was alive, the two enjoyed doing makeup transformation together.

-Iza Calzado, who crowned Trisha in Binibining Gay Pilipinas, visits the wake at the time when Trisha's makeup transformation is Iza's face.
-During Trisha's transformation as Miley Cyrus, the funeral parlor owner Flora (Lou Veloso) takes a selfie with her and uploads it online.
-The photo goes viral, making Trisha's wake an attraction even for people who do not know her, much to Barbs' disapproval.
-Couturier Eugene Domingo also visits the wake and brings a white gown for Trisha to wear during her transformation as Julia Roberts from the Runaway Bride.
+Iza Calzado, who crowned Trisha during her final pageant, visits the wake at the time when Trisha is wearing makeup that depicts her.
+During Trisha's transformation as Miley Cyrus, the funeral parlor owner Flora takes a selfie with her and uploads it online.
+The photo goes viral, inadvertently making Trisha's wake an attraction, much to Barbs' disapproval.
+Couturier Eugene Domingo also visits the wake and brings a white gown for Trisha to wear during her transformation as Julia Roberts from Runaway Bride.

-Flashbacks of Trisha's life were shown.
-Teenage Trisha, who was still Patrick then, studying in the same school with Barbs.
-Patrick has a crush on basketball player Migs (Albie Casiño) and goes out with him one night after Barbs' encouraging.
-He gets gang-raped by a drunk Migs and his friends, causing an anal bleeding.
-Patrick's father, with his sister Beth (Gladys Reyes), visits him in the hospital and finds out about what happened, slapping him.
+Throughout the film, several flashbacks of Trisha's life are shown.
+During her teenage years, Trisha, then using the name Patrick, studies at the same school as Barbs.
+Patrick has a crush on Migs, a basketball player, and goes out with him one night after Barbs' encouragement.
+There, he is gangraped by a drunk Migs and his friends, causing anal bleeding on Patrick.
+His father visits him in the hospital together with his sister Beth, and finds out about what happened.
+Enraged, Patrick's father slaps him.

-The relationship of Patrick and his father is further strained as Patrick secretly joins gay beauty contests.
-Eventually, his dad disowns him.
-As he exits their house, Patrick announces his new identity: Trisha Echeverria.
+Patrick's relationship with his father is further strained as Patrick begins entering gay beauty pageants in secret.
+This leads his father to disown him.
+As he leaves, Patrick announces his new identity: Trisha Echeverria.

-Barbs and his mother let Trisha stay with them.
-Trisha adopts an orphaned child named Adora and renames her as Shirley Mae.
-Not having jobs, Trisha and Barbs continue to join pageants.
-Trisha usually loses because of failing the question and answer portion.
+With nowhere else to go, Trisha moves in with Barbs, with Barbs' mother's approval.
+She adopts an orphaned child named Adora, giving her a new name as Shirley Mae.
+Jobless, Trisha and Barbs continued to enter different pageants.
+Trisha often loses during the question-and-answer portion of these pageants.
 She then gets breast implants, thinking that it will help her win pageants.